 Day 3.
 Depending on your flight time (or business plans) and the result after the observations along Maritsa River on Day 2 – transfer to Sofia Airport for departure or more birding in the area.

-Accommodation: Family-run pensions with en-suite double rooms on halfboard (breakfast and dinner included).
+Accommodation: Family-run pensions with en-suite double rooms on halfboard (breakfast included).

 € 280 per person for 2 or more;